-- Statements regarding eligibility and placement should defer to the MDT or IEP after all relevant data / assessments have been reviewed and discussed.
-Do not use any references to whether the student qualifies/does not qualify OR make reference to the continuation/discontinuance of services OR service amount/frequency

-- Strategies for teachers and parents to improve communication based on student needs (must align with indicate areas of weaknesses identified in the report)
+- Statements regarding eligibility and placement should defer to the MDT or IEP after all relevant data / assessments have been reviewed and discussed. - o Do not use any references to whether the student qualifies/does not qualify OR make reference to the continuation/discontinuance of services OR service amount/frequency - Strategies for teachers and parents to improve communication based on student needs - The strategies must align with areas of weaknesses identified in the report - o If there were no areas of weaknesses, then the strategies should align with the referral concerns.